 During the Yamadas’ adventurous marriage, there haven’t been many dull moments.

-“I wouldn’t describe either of us as risk takers, but we are definitely not afraid to try new things,” said Mrs. Yamada.
+“I wouldn’t describe either of us as risk-takers, but we are definitely not afraid to try new things,” says Mrs. Yamada.
 “We enjoy ballroom dancing, mountain biking and scuba diving, but I couldn’t see either of us bungee jumping.”

 Several years ago, the Yamadas decided to take up a new hobby – flying.

 “I have always had a love for aviation,” says Mr. Yamada.
 “I used to build model airplanes as a kid.
 Learning to fly has been a lifelong dream.
 My wife loves to travel so getting our pilot’s license greatly expanded our travel options, which makes her very happy.”